ghoulgy/MITRE_Notes/T1560.002/T1560_002_Archive_Collected_Data_Archive_via_Library.md

 ## Hunt

-For .dll library, file name might be change
+- For .dll library, file name might be change
-Identify unsual windows binaries that loads these dlls
+- Identify unsual windows binaries that loads these dlls
-Identify any bulk File Events on those file extension mentioned in [T1560.001](https://github.com/ghoulgy/MITRE_Notes/blob/master/T1560.001/T1560_001_Archive_Collected_Data_Archive_via_Utility.md#possible-extention-to-be-compress-and-exfiltrate-not-limited-to-these)
+- Identify any bulk File Events on those file extension mentioned in [T1560.001](https://github.com/ghoulgy/MITRE_Notes/blob/master/T1560.001/T1560_001_Archive_Collected_Data_Archive_via_Utility.md#possible-extention-to-be-compress-and-exfiltrate-not-limited-to-these)
+- There are various type of libraries that can be loaded corresponding to the programming language used, at least for custom malware